binarypearl/IBCP/README.md

 The problem I am solving here is:  The DDL/Anki robots more or less don't communicate with each other.
 There is a small amount of pre-programmed human interaction (examples:  Quick Tap with Cozmo and BlackJack with Vector).
-I have seen Vector try to wake up Cozmo's.
-Whether that was intentional foreshadowing from Anki, I don't know.

-But what I do know, is that I can form a higher level protocol that both robots can understand.
 Behind the scenes, Cozmo and Vector are very different.
 However both robots can 'say' words.
 Both robots can 'move'.
-Both robots can do 'animations.'
+Both robots can do 'animations.'.
+But the implementation details are different for each robot.

-The higher level concepts of say, move, and animate are the same.
-The implementation details are different.

 The way it works is that each robot has a queue.
 If the robot receives a message, it acts on that message appropriately.

+General message format is:  to_robot:from_robot:command:payload

+Example:
+"robot2:robot1:say:Hello robot 1!"

-For example, lets say robot1 sends a message "Hello robot2! to robot2.  robot1 will send a MQ message to robot2.
+In this case, robot1 will send a MQ message to robot2.
-Robot2 will see the message and respond "Hello robot1!".

 The inner guts of the code has to determine if the robot to perform the action is Cozmo or Vector.
 But basically:  if we are a cozmo robot, use appropriate code, else if we are vector use appropriate code.